Emurasoft/tutorial/readme.md

 ### Prerequisites for this tutorial:
 * Some experience in Visual C++
 * Microsoft Visual Studio
-* EmEditor Professional 64-bit
+* EmEditor Professional
 # Getting Started
 The first part of this tutorial is to make sure we can compile a simple program and get it working in EmEditor.
- 1.  **Download the [hello world program](https://github.com/).** Open EmEditor_HelloWorld/HelloWorld.sln on Visual Studio.
+1. **Clone the [hello world program](https://github.com/Emurasoft/HelloWorld) and open HelloWorld.vcxproj in Visual Studio.**
-2. **Build the project.** Use the default configuration for now - debug on x64.
+2. **Build the project.** Use the default configuration for now - debug on x64 or x86.
-3. **Open EmEditor.** Go to Tools > Plug-ins > Customize Plug-ins... and click the button that says "Add."
-Open EmEditor_HelloWorld/x64/Debug/HelloWorld.dll.
+3. **Open EmEditor.** Go to Tools > Plug-ins > Customize Plug-ins... and click the button that says "Add" and add the DLL that was created.
-4. **Click on the yellow circle icon in your plug-ins toolbar.** If you don't see the plug-ins toolbar, you can enable it in View > Toolbars > Plug-ins Toolbar.
+4. **Click on the funny looking light bulb icon in your plug-ins toolbar.** If you don't see the plug-ins toolbar, you can enable it in View > Toolbars > Plug-ins Toolbar.
+Yes, that is supposed to resemble a light bulb.
 The plugin writes "Hello World! " on the editor.
-5. **Remove the plugin** by opening the Customize Plug-ins window, selecting the sample plugin, and clicking "Remove."
+5. **Remove the plugin** by opening the Customize Plug-ins window, selecting the HelloWorld plugin, and clicking "Remove."

 # Start A New Project From Scratch
-You can use HelloWorld as the starting point, or alternatively, follow these instructions to setup a workspace to develop a new plugin.
+You can use HelloWorld as the starting point for your program, or alternatively, follow these instructions to setup a workspace to develop a new plugin.
 1. **Create a new DLL project.** In Visual Studio, make a new project using the "Dynamic-Link Library" template for Visual C++.
-2. **Download and add the three template files to your new project.** The template folder contains files that are required to link a plugin to EmEditor.
+2. **Add the [three template files](https://github.com/Emurasoft/template) to your new project.** The template repository contains files that are required to link a plugin to EmEditor.
 Treat these files as read-only.
 The template files are:
 	* etlframe.h - helper functions for plugin.h
 	* plugin.h - handles message passing tasks
 	* exports.def - exports functions from the plugin so that they are callable from EmEditor